-If you’re looking for something to do with the children on a dull Sunday afternoon or at half term, then crafting is the perfect solution – and incorporating elements from the woodland makes it not only fun and cost-effective, but helps your children to learn a little bit more about their surroundings and the changing seasons.
+If you’re looking for something to do with the children on a dull Sunday afternoon or after school, then crafting is the perfect solution – and incorporating elements from the woodland makes it not only fun and cost-effective, but helps your children to learn a little bit more about their surroundings and the changing seasons.
 What’s more, it’s easy to find fun ideas that suit all ages and artistic abilities.

 We’ve put together this quick guide to help you get started.